How Many Hours of Clinical Experience Do You Need for Med School?

 What positions are available?

-If you’re looking for experience within a hospital, consider looking for something like emergency room technician, pharmacy tech, or licensed practical nurse.
+If you’re looking for experience within a hospital, consider looking for something like an emergency room technician, pharmacy tech, or licensed practical nurse.
 Nursing and nursing assistant positions may require certification or licensure of some kind, but clinical experience positions generally don’t include direct medical care, since volunteers and even lower-level paid positions don’t have the training to administer care.
 However, they can still interact with patients, and this is where the value of the experience comes in.

 If you’re interested in working outside of a hospital setting, consider being a volunteer emergency medical technician (EMT), medical or emergency room scribe, or paramedic.
 It’s important to note that paramedics provide the most advanced care to emergency patients outside of the hospital, and so their training is more extensive than that of EMTs.
 EMTs, on the other hand, can be volunteers and require a lower level of training.
 All of these positions can be done with a low hourly commitment and are excellent choices for clinical experience.